TsurHerman/Signals.jl/README.md

 # Signals
-Signals provides a multi-paradigm fast reactive programing for julia.
+Signals provides a multi-paradigm fast functional reactive programing for julia.
 It supports both pull and push operations and async(default) and non-async modes.

 It was largely influenced from [Reactive](https://github.com/JuliaGizmos/Reactive.jl), but takes a different approach on some key factors.